 Return to Reykjavik is late at night and you should expect a 14 to 15 hour tour.

 Snorkelling and diving experiences are very different in the north of the Atlantic than in warm regions.
 Also, the seabed around Iceland is mostly black because of black ash or dark lava rocks.
 The most popular snorkel and dive site in Iceland is the Silfra fissure where you can snorkel and dive in the Rift System of the Mid-Atlantic Ridge between the continental plate of America and the continental plate of Eurasia.
 The dive suits for the Silfra fissure are mostly drysuits that provide insulation from the water, which is about 2 degrees Celsius.
 But you can also snorkel in freediving wetsuits.
 In the Silfra fissure you have up to 100 visibility in clear water where you can explore the lava cracks of the Thingvellir National Park.
-We also offer snorkeling experiences for beginners at Nauthólsvík beach where you can often see sand eels, jellyfish and sea algae.
+We offer bookings for tours in Silfra.
+Additionally we also offer snorkeling experiences for beginners at Nauthólsvík beach where you can often see sand eels, jellyfish and sea algae.
+Snorkelling gear and wetsuits provided.

 Iceland is often called the Land of the Falls.
 On the south coast of Iceland you can see numerous waterfalls.
 Like the 65 meter high Seljarlandsfoss and the 62 meter high Skógarfoss.
 Besides that, you are in the area of many active volcanoes.
 Iceland is said to be no bigger due to the Rift Zone but because of the many active volcanoes below the Great Glacier to the south.
 An active volcano is located below the Mýrdals Glacier and Sólheimjökull strides down from Mýrdalsjökull.
 In the 1918 eruption, quantities of sediment descended to the coast and filled it up.